mamift/ReactRibbon/README.md

 It was built with IE11 compatibility in mind, so should work with all other major browsers without issue.

+## Things missing

+This implementation only includes tab and styling for tabs and tab groups; it doesn't yet include an implementation for buttons and button groups, but doing that should be easy enough.

 ## Screenshot:

 ![screenshot1](screenshot1.png)